statisticalbiotechnology/cb2030/questions/supervisedlearning.md

    So to answer your second question, the result would not be biased because the testing result from cross-validation is just an approximate performance of your model.
 Instead, cross-validation is a good way to detect overfitting and selection bias by comparing your model's approximate performance and actual performance.
 For your first question, I think cross-validation can be applied to any training set, but “3-fold” here is just an arbitrary number.
 It can also be five or other numbers.
 And there are also some other cross-validation methods, like Leave-one-out cross-validation, k-fold cross-validation, etc. Choosing the best cross-validation method on your dataset really depends on the underlying data distribution.
    Some useful material: (1) What is cross-validation: https://www.youtube.com/watch?v=fSytzGwwBVw; (2) How can cross-validation help us detect overfitting: https://elitedatascience.com/overfitting-in-machine-learning#examples; (3) Different CV methods and codes: https://medium.com/analytics-vidhya/a-complete-guide-to-choose-the-correct-cross-validation-technique-d70810a02f27

+1. Would an x-fold cross-validation (with an increasing number of x) not lead to a bias towards similar data sets, i.e. reducing the "learning impact" of a dissimilar data set?
+   > The normal view is that the it is not about having independent data sets, but independent data points.
+   > Does not the increasement of folds create more variance between the learnings sets?
+Thus the the model has seen many more different sets, and are less likely to form a bias towards any of them.

 ### Nested Cross-validation.

 1. In the video nested cross validation was described, however I don’t really understand why and when to use a nested cross validation over "regular" cross validation.